evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.MsgUpdateFeeContractResponse"></a>
+<a name="evmos.fees.v1.MsgUpdateDevFeeInfoResponse"></a>

-### MsgUpdateFeeContractResponse
+### MsgUpdateDevFeeInfoResponse
-MsgUpdateFeeContractResponse defines the MsgUpdateFeeContract response type
+MsgUpdateDevFeeInfoResponse defines the MsgUpdateDevFeeInfo response type